ppdp2024/ppdp2024.github.io/index.md

 to receive the "10 Year Most Influential Paper Award".
 Mariangiola will give the related invited talk.
 - [Ilaria Castellani](http://www-sop.inria.fr/members/Ilaria.Castellani) (INRIA) will be PPDP's invited speaker.
-- Proceedings will published in the ACM DL within the ACM International Conference Proceedings Series.
+- Proceedings will be published in the ACM DL within the ACM International Conference Proceedings Series.

 Accepted papers
 -----------